 - A temperature of the wet material.
 The room should be heated for performance.
 At 90 degrees, the moisture is converted into vapor and pulled from the air.

 - Air movement across the surface of the wet material

 - Access to the surface of wet materials

 It’s important to have sufficient air flow and control the moisture in the air to deter microbial growth, which is why it’s critical to select the right equipment and place it properly.

 How to Choose the Right Dehumidifier

 It’s hard to do a good job with the wrong equipment.
 As a restoration specialist, two of your most important pieces of equipment are dehumidifiers and air movers.
-The size of the room and the saturation level need to be considered, as well as factors such as room temperature and humidity, when choosing a dehumidifier.
+The size of the room and the saturation level need to be considered, as well as factors such as room temperature and humidity when choosing an industrial dehumidifier.

-Keep these figures in mind to help you determine what you need:
+Keep these figures in mind to you determine what you need: